 The granting of tenure is the most significant personnel action that the University takes, because it represents an affirmation that the probationary faculty member will be an asset to the University over his or her entire career.
 Therefore, a positive tenure decision requires that the probationary faculty member has displayed accomplishments, growth, and future potential that meet the expectations stated in this document and the Program Personnel Standards.

 The granting of tenure requires that performance in two areas be rated “4—Exceeds Standards of Achievement”—for teaching faculty, one of which shall be in the category of Teaching (Professional Activities for librarians and counselors)—and that one category be rated at least “3—Meets Standards of Achievement” as stated in this document and Program Personnel Standards.
+Scores achieved during retention reviews during the probationary period shall not imply that similar scores will be achieved when applying for tenure.
+In other words, each RTP evaluation score is discrete in nature.

 The granting of early tenure (for applications made before the times specified in the CBA) is rare, but may be considered under exceptional circumstances.
 Early tenure is reserved for those whose accomplishments have brought widespread recognition to the individual and the University from the academic community and/or the general public.
 The granting of early tenure requires that performance in two areas be rated “5—Significantly Exceeds Standards of Achievement”)— one of which shall be in the category of Teaching (Professional Activities for librarians and counselors)—and that one category be rated at least “4—Exceeds Standards of Achievement” as stated in this document and the Program Personnel Standards.
 In addition, the granting of early tenure requires that all expectations for the entire probationary period, as stated in the Program Personnel Standards, and confirmed by the PPC and the URTPC, have been met.
 The length and breadth of the faculty member’s record prior to applying for early tenure shall be sufficient to provide a high expectation that the prior patterns of achievement and contribution will continue upon granting of early tenure.

 The decision to grant tenure shall be based solely on an evaluation of the faculty member’s performance as documented by the evidence contained in the WPAF.